 - A good understanding of issues in education

 As part of the selection procedure, candidates will be requested to take part in a rigorous selection process designed to assess suitability to teach.
-All applicants applying to start a teacher training course are required to pass literacy and numeracy skills tests prior to entry and undertake some experience in a school.

 Training to Teach with Newman